Clicky

 • Prohibition from acting as a director of a limited company.

-Restrictions will also be placed upto you in your everyday life including but not limited to being unable act as a local councillor or a school. governor, exercise a right to buy or be a Member of Parliament in England or Wales.
+There may be other restrictions, including but not limited to, being unable act as a local councillor or a school. governor, exercise a right to buy or be a Member of Parliament in England or Wales.
 If a BRO is made against you and you break any of the restrictions, you’ll be committing a criminal offence.
 You could be fined or even sent to prison.
 The period of the BRO will depend on how culpable the bankrupt is deemed to be.
 As a guide the period for the restrictions is imposed as follows:

 • 2 – 5 years Culpable Behaviour – incurring debt knowing you could not settle it